 The past research on interpersonal trust applies in many ways to trust in technology.
 This study sought out literature that contributes to the development of a methodology of technology discovery leading to person-technology trust.
-The potential for integrating interpersonal trust research into technology trust was discussed by McKnight et al. (2011).
+The potential for integrating interpersonal trust research into technology trust was discussed by McKnight (et al., 2011).
 This research found that interpersonal trust is based on a trustee's expectations and reliance on a trustor to perform as expected through benevolence, even though the trustor possesses the volition to choose to do what is right or what is wrong.
 Since technology does not possess volition (ability to choose), some researchers went as far as to dismiss the idea of trust in technology as irrelevant.
 However, recent advances in artificial intelligence refute the claims that technology lacks volition.
 This is confirmed in the vast amount of current research into how autonomous systems make decisions that can either harm or protect human life.

 Technology trust research is further represented in multiple disciplines of engineering and science.
 The major fields of technology trust research include, but are not limited to, artificial intelligence, command and control, human-computer interaction (HCI), data fusion, human-machine fusion, cyber security, and automation.
-Multiple models for researching trust that combine both human-like and system-like terminology are presented in the literature.
-Technology trust is a multifaceted area of research that integrates both human-like measures and system-like measures.
-Three of the most frequently used human-like terms used to model technology are competence, benevolence, and integrity.
-The work by McKnight et al. (2011) and Lankton, McKnight, and Tripp (2015) consider the system-like alternate terms for technology trust as reliability, functionality, and helpfulness.
-A number of system-like measures of technology trust were identified that are outside the scope of this work but still important to ongoing trust research.
-These potential system-like measures include supply chain management, past vendor performance, hardware/software-oriented security, and network security.
+Multiple models for researching trust are presented in the literature that combine both humanlike and systemlike terminology.
+Technology trust is a multifaceted area of research that integrates both humanlike measures and systemlike measures.
+Three of the most frequently used humanlike terms used to model technology are competence, benevolence, and integrity.
+The work by McKnight et al. (2011) and Lankton et al. (2015) consider the systemlike alternate terms for technology trust as reliability, functionality, and helpfulness.
+A number of systemlike measures of technology trust research.
+These potential systemlike measures include supply chain management, past vendor performance, hardware/software-oriented security, and network security.

 The majority of the language used to describe interpersonal trust can apply to technology trust.
-For example, the word benevolence is a very human-like attribute that is likely to appear in future literature on the decision-making capabilities of self-driving cars.
+For example, the word benevolence is a very humanlike attribute that is likely to appear in future literature on the decision-making capabilities of self-driving cars.
 A total of 86 factors and attributes related to interpersonal and technology trust were collected from the literature to form a random nomological network of trust terms.
 A factor is described as situational consideration of technology use that has the potential to influence trust, such as risk and time to operate.
 An attribute is a characteristic inherent to the technology such as its speed, power, and processing capability.
-The combined and unsorted list is presented in Table 2.
+The combined and unsorted list is presented in Table 2-1.
 Future experimentation involves understanding the influence of these terms in the following areas: